-Ruined C16-C17 defended farmhouse, situated in the gardens of Ray Castle, with 1.4 metres thick stone walls standing to a maximum height of 2.2 metres.
-Very little mortar remains in the joints between the squared stonework.
-Recent clearance of mature vegetation has reduced the risk of dislodging masonry.
-Historic England has offered advice on low level repairs to secure the vegetation and loss of fabric.
-Vegetation control would help secure its long-term future.
+Ruined medieval defended farmhouse, situated in the grounds of Ray Castle, with 1.4 metres thick stone walls standing to a maximum height of 2.2 metres.
+Recent clearance of mature vegetation has reduced the risk of disturbance, although some areas of loose, displaced or unstable stones remain.
+Discussions are underway to help establish a planned maintenance and repair regime for the